UCL-COMP0016-Team37/ProjectWebsite/_pages/0_requirements.md

 #### Must have:

-Mapping tool
+Mapping tool that shows position of projects around the world.

-Search and filter data
+Search and filter projects by criteria.

-Filter all maps by thematic area
+Filter all maps by thematic area.

-Filter all maps by funder
+Filter all maps by funder.

-Visualize category of funding
+Visualize category of funding.

-Visualize where and who donations are from
+Visualize where and who donations are from.

 #### Should have:

-Use data from IATA
+Use data from IATA.

-Distinguish and track data licensing so may be filtered and disclosed to the user
+Distinguish and track data licensing so may be filtered and disclosed to the user.

-Point map of locations for projects being carried out
+Point map of locations for projects being carried out.

-Display points grouped by nation and zoom in to see sub-national (like NGO aid map)
+Display points grouped by nation and zoom in to see sub-national (like NGO aid map).

-Map distribution of thematic areas
+Map distribution of thematic areas.

-Map funding
+Map displays funding.

-Map top 100 donors
+Map top 100 donors / donor countries.

-Generate graphs based on search
+Generate graphs based on search.

-Generate graphs for individual project
+Generate graphs for individual project.

 #### Could have:

-Substitute sample data (IATA) with real member data
+Substitute sample data (IATA) with real member data.

-Be open public tool
+Be open public tool rather than a private tool used only by the ANCSSC.

-Map funding flow donations
+Map funding flow donations.

-Login to view different licenced data
+Login to view different licensed data.

 #### Wish had: